Skilled Worker Visa Extension

 What are the requirements for a Skilled Worker visa extension?

-- You must already be in the UK on a Skilled Worker visa.
+- Be currently in the UK on a Skilled Worker visa.

-- You should still be working for the same employer who sponsored their initial visa application.
+- Continue working for the same employer who sponsored your original visa.

-- Your job must be in the same occupation code as when you were issued their previous visa.
+- Hold the same occupation code as on your previous visa.

 - Obtain a new Certificate of Sponsorship (CoS) from your employer.

-- You must continue to meet the English language requirement.
+- Continue to satisfy the English language requirement.

 You must also meet all the other eligibility requirements depending on your circumstances.
 Please contact us for an initial assessment to determine your eligibility, and to discuss the options.